 be moved, or may have more functioning on one side of the body than

 the other.
-With the advances in acute treatment of SCI, incomplete
+With the recent advances in medical intervention and treatment of acute SCI, incomplete

 Spinal Cord Injury Levels

 The level of injury is very helpful in predicting